 Your mobile app must be intuitive—user-friendly, and easy to use.
 You want to incentivize your customers to download the app by introducing app-only offers and features.
 This exclusivity is required to draw the users away from your mobile websites and towards your app.

 Even after having all of the above, apps might struggle to drive high conversions.
-That’s because you need a mature martech solution with customer engagement channels, user journeys, segmentation, notification delivery, and more.
+That’s because you need a mature customer engagement platform with omnichannel communication, user journeys, segmentation, notification delivery, and more.

 You need to implement a comprehensive and result-oriented mobile marketing strategy for growth.
 Brands have been successfully leveraging mobile marketing in a variety of ways.
 Let’s see what they are doing right.